boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

       are encapsulated/decapsulated at the nodes hosting service instances) providing clean discrimination between 5G QoS and TN
       QoS, as explained in {{sec-qos-map}}.

+      The use of VPNs for is briefly described in Appendix A.4 of {{!RFC9543}}.

    *  Fine-grained resource control at the PE:

       This is sometimes called 'admission control' or 'traffic